 Mental Health Counseling

-The Mental Health Counseling program combines didactic and experiential course work to give students grounding in theories and principles of mental health counseling and extensive experience in supervised application of those theories and principles.
-The goals of the Mental Health Counseling program are the following: to enhance students' personal and professional development as counselors; to increase their ability to understand the characteristics and concerns of various client populations and their environments; to develop their knowledge and skills in use of theory based counseling models; and to train them in the use of scientific methods of inquiry and evaluation.
+The Mental Health Counseling option combines didactic and experiential course work to give students grounding in theories and principles of mental health counseling and extensive experience in supervised application of those theories and principles.
+The goals of the Mental Health Counseling program are the following: to enhance students' personal and professional development as counselors; to increase their ability to understand the characteristics and concerns of various client populations and their environments; to develop their knowledge and skills in use of theory-based counseling models; and to train them in the use of scientific methods of inquiry and evaluation.
 The program is designed to achieve the following objectives:

-A major objective of the program is to provide students with training which meets the American Counseling Association's Council for the Accreditation of Counseling and Related Educational Programs (CACREP) counselor education accreditation criteria for mental health counseling.
+A major objective of the option is to provide students with training which meets the American Counseling Association's Council for the Accreditation of Counseling and Related Educational Programs (CACREP) counselor education accreditation criteria for mental health counseling.
 CACREP criteria require that students complete a 60-credit program which includes 700 hours of supervised practice at counseling and exposes them to knowledge and skills in the following areas which are described in more depth under the core program objectives.

 - Human and family growth and development

 - Social and cultural foundations

 - Lifestyle and career development

 The option includes a counseling skills course, one practicum in our human development clinic seeing clients under the supervision of faculty (100 hours), and an internship (600 hours).